 Or, you can finally rise to the challenge that the Southern husband has been tossing down in front of you for years, and make true Southern biscuits like his mama did.
-For this, you have to hunt down one particular type of flour that is only available in the South.
-This works out much better for a Yankee like me if you have a teenager going to college in South Carolina (go you Clemson Tigers!
-Orange Bowl!
+And for ultimate biscuit heaven, you can hunt down one particular type of flour that is only available in the South.
+This works out much better for a Yankee like me if you have family in South Carolina (go you Clemson Tigers!
+National Championship!
 Woot!)

 And that is White Lily flour.
 I got me some.

 If you don’t live down South, you can find it by clicking here.
 And I do have to say, they did turn into lovely light golden biscuits.
 Yum, yum.
 So start those slow cookers, because now that we are heading into the heart of winter, it’s definitely chicken and biscuit season.
 Mmmmmm.Print

 - 3/4 pound carrots (about 4), cut into 1-inch lengths

 - 1/4 cup all-purpose flour

 - 1 1/2 pounds boneless, skinless chicken breast halves (about 8)

 - 1/2 teaspoon poultry seasoning

 - 1/2 cup dry white wine